analogdevicesinc/doctools/gh-collect-comments/README.md

 GH Collect PR Comments
 ======================

-Collect and output pull request comments for a specific commit.
+Collect and output pull request comments for a specific ref.

-This action resolves a commit SHA to its associated pull request, then retrieves all comments from that pull request:
+This action resolves `ref` to a pull request, then retrieves all comments from that pull request. `ref` follows the checkout action style and may be:

+- a PR number, for example `123` or `pull/123`
+- a branch name, for example `my-feature` or `owner:my-feature`
+- a commit SHA

+The action retrieves:

 - Issue comments: top-level conversation comments on the PR.
 - Review comments: inline code review comments, including the file path